clayne/SSEModdingGuide/README.md

 ## Creating a Nexus Mods Account

-Most of your mods and tools will come from Nexus Mods (Nexus), a website that hosts thousands of community made mods.
+Most of your mods and tools will come from Nexus Mods (Nexus), a website that hosts thousands of community-made mods.
 You cannot download anything from the website without a Nexus account.

 To create a Nexus account:
 1. Navigate to the [Nexus Mods](https://www.nexusmods.com/) website.